pelithne/k8s/workshop.md

 Welcome to this Azure Kubernetes Workshop instruction.
 The workshop contains a number of different sections, each addressing a specific aspect of running docker containers locally and in the cloud.

+This workshop assumes that a Kubernetes cluster is already created in AKS.
+If this is not the case for you, please follow these instructions to create one: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster

+Furthermore, the workshop assumes that a Container Registry is already created using ACR.
+If this is not the case for you, please follow these instructions to create one: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr

 ## Running Docker Containers locally

 In this first step in the tutorial, you will prepare a multi-container application for use in your local docker environment.
 Existing tools such as Git and Docker are used to locally build and test an application.
 You will learn how to: